HenBaliti/GameConsoleWebStore/README.md

 Game Console Web Store - Web project during my second year of the degree using ASP.NET , HTML , CSS , JQUERY , JavaScript , C# , Entity Framework.

-1.Key Features
+1. Key Features

-2.Admin interface - REST based system, see your most viewed games, customers order locations and how the ML algorithm connected the products.
+2. Admin interface - REST based system, see your most viewed games, customers order locations and how the ML algorithm connected the products.

-3.Recommendation system powerd by hashmap algoritem and previous orders.
+3. Recommendation system powerd by hashmap algoritem and previous orders.

-4.Integrated with Twitter, GoogleMaps and IGDB
+4. Integrated with Twitter, GoogleMaps and IGDB

-5.Beautiful and mobile-friendly interface
+5. Beautiful and mobile-friendly interface

-6.Offers the customer a products by his previous orders and games he bought.
+6. Offers the customer a products by his previous orders and games he bought.

-7.Shopping Cart system
+7. Shopping Cart system

-8.GameConsoleWebStore uses a number of open source projects to work properly:
+8. GameConsoleWebStore uses a number of open source projects to work properly:

 ASP.Net Core - is a free and open-source web framework IGBD - our source for images, descreption, videos of games.